ucldc/ingest_deploy/README.md

 ## Harvesting infrastructure components

 <i>Consult the <a href="https://docs.google.com/drawings/d/18Whi3nZGNgKQ2qh-XnJlV3McItyp-skuGSqH5b_L-X8/edit">harvesting infrastructure diagram</a> for an illustration of the key components.
-Ask Mark Redar for access to them; note that you will need to log onto the blackstar machine to run commands, using these <a href="https://sp.ucop.edu/sites/cdl/apg/OACCalisphere%20docs/dsc_putty_connection_instructions.docx">Putty connection  instructions</a> (on Sharepoint)</i>
+Note that you will need to log onto the blackstar machine to run commands, using these <a href="https://sp.ucop.edu/sites/cdl/apg/OACCalisphere%20docs/dsc_putty_connection_instructions.docx">Putty connection  instructions</a> (on Sharepoint)</i>

 * <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a>
 * ingest front machine (*stage - harvest-stg.cdlib.org*) and ingest front machine (*production - harvest-prd.cdlib.org*), for proxy access to: